MrMusic25/linux-pref/README.md

 #### Other jobs
 There is now a small function that runs each time commonFunctions.sh is sourced - `if $1 is -v|--verbose`, it will enable debugging and shift arguments for use.

+### packageManagerCF.sh
+This is a file containing functions pertaining to package management. commonFunctions.sh will automatically import this file.
+Below is a list and brief description for each function.
+Like with cF.sh, look at the script comments for detailed info.

 ## Text Files and Data